twocitizenships/club-tropical-excellent-erc20/README.md

 If the project gains traction, I expect to build in $CTE staking and providing various incentives for capital raising and funding of various Club Tropical Excellent projects globally.

-If @bronzeagemantis contacts me @twocitizenships and signs off, I will send 10% of all tokens to his wallet.
+If @bronzeagemantis contacts me @twocitizenships and wishes to participate, I will send 10% of all tokens to his wallet.